 - Side Stretch and breathing (feet shoulder width apart, arms up and over to one side)

-This stretches out your side body with a focus on the lats, middle back, and the lower back area.
+This stretches out the side of your body with a focus on the lats, middle back, and the lower back area.

 - Touch your toes from standing position